 Programs & Information

 - All programs require a minimum of eight students be registered by August 1

 - Tuition & Registration Information

-This program is intended for 3-year-old children who are toilet-trained and is offered from 8:00 am to 11:00 am This program is offered in a two- or three-days per week format.
+This program is intended for 3-year-old children who are toilet-trained and is offered from 8:00 am to 11:00 am.
+This program is offered in a three- or five-days per week format.
 Children must have turned three years old by September 1 of the year admitted.
-Enrollment is open year round until maximum number of students is reached.
+Enrollment is open year-round until maximum number of students is reached.

 Extended Learning/Enrichment Classes